Anny-lv/pysec/README.md

 Used shell is bash.
 OS is Windows 11.

+All the tasks descriptions can be found in Task_tracker.txt

 ### Setup environment:

 1. Download and install version 3.10.* and 3.9.0 from python.org